 - Designed to perform basic and scientific computations

-A Graphical User Interface scientific calculator written in Java.
+A GUI scientific calculator implemented in Java.
 It has a multi-line display and can evaluate basic and complex scientific expressions that contain logarithmic, exponential, and/or trigonometric functions.
-It sports a nice and clean user interface, similar to that of the Windows 7 calculator.
+It sports a nice, clean user interface, similar to that of the Windows 7 calculator.
 The application comes with cool operational features such as arbitrary floating point arithmetic and multiple number system notations, namely, binary, octal, decimal, and hexadecimal.
 I wrote this program as part of my project requirements at NIIT.

 - Originally named "Shuffle," this game is oddly addictive!

-A Windows console game I wrote during my study at NIIT as part of my project requirements.
-It was originally called "Shuffle" but I renamed it to show off how much "French" I knew.
-The player of the game is tasked to arrange a shuffled set of numbers, in a grid layout, sequentially until all of the numbers have been placed at their correct positions.
-The catch is to make the least number of moves as possible.
+A Windows console game I wrote during my study at NIIT.
+It was originally called “Shuffle” but I renamed it to show off how much “French” I knew.
+The objective of the game is simple: the player is tasked to arrange a shuffled set of numbers, in a grid layout, sequentially until all of the numbers have been placed at their correct positions.
+The catch is to make the fewest number of moves possible.
 It is written in C# on top of the Microsoft .NET Framework 2.0.
 The source code is available for interested students to study.

 - Alternative .NET client library of the SMSGH Unity API

 An alternative client library of the SMSGH Unity API that allows sending of text messages and other bulk and premium messaging activities.
 This library is highly intuitive and very easy to use compared with the official implementation which is buggy, excessively verbose, and not sufficiently idiomatic according to the contemporary coding grammar of C#.
 The provided binary package comes with an XML documentation file which proves extremely helpful when coding in an integrated development environment such as Visual Studio.